ExplicitlyImplicit/AspNetCore.Mvc.FluentActions/README.md

 # [Fluent Actions for ASP.NET Core MVC](https://www.nuget.org/packages/ExplicitlyImpl.AspNetCore.Mvc.FluentActions/1.0.0)
 Fluent Actions is a tool to define your web logic in an expressive and typed manner without manually creating any controllers or action methods.
+It focuses on bringing forward the _main flow_ of your web logic, making it more explicit, while you can still use all of the functionality that the MVC framework provides.

 Usage example: